Chemotaxis: Behavior

 The overall movement of a bacterium is the result of alternating tumble and swim phases, called run-and-tumble motion.
-As a result, the trajectory of a bacterium swimming in a uniform environment will form a random walk with relatively straight swims interrupted by random tumbles that reorient the bacterium.
-Bacteria such as E. coli are unable to choose the direction in which they swim, and are unable to swim in a straight line for more than a few seconds due to rotational diffusion; in other words, bacteria "forget" the direction in which they are going.
+As a result, the trajectory of a bacterium swimming in a uniform environment will form a biased random walk with relatively straight swims interrupted by random tumbles that reorient the bacterium.
 By repeatedly evaluating their course, and adjusting if they are moving in the wrong direction, bacteria can direct their random walk motion toward favorable locations.

 In the presence of a chemical gradient bacteria will chemotax, or direct their overall motion based on the gradient.
 If the bacterium senses that it is moving in the correct direction (toward attractant/away from repellent), it will keep swimming in a straight line for a longer time before tumbling; however, if it is moving in the wrong direction, it will tumble sooner.
-Bacteria like E. coli use temporal sensing to decide whether their situation is improving or not, and in this way, find the location with the highest concentration of attractant, detecting even small differences in concentration.
+Peritrichous bacteria such as Escherichia coli use temporal sensing to decide whether their situation is improving or not, and in this way, find the location with the highest concentration of attractant, detecting even small differences in concentration.
+Salmonella typhimurium can also behave in this way, and also lophotrichous flagellated bacteria such as Pseudomonas putida, can actively influence the angular change between their swimming phases.
+As a result the swimming direction is biased in the direction of a better environmental condition for the bacteria.
+This could be advantageous for swimming in natural habitats such as tissue or soil, where the free path length is restricted and a bias in run length is ineffective.

-This biased random walk is a result of simply choosing between two methods of random movement; namely tumbling and straight swimming.
+For peritrichous flagellated bacteria, this biased random walk is a result of simply choosing between two methods of random movement; namely tumbling and straight swimming.

 The helical nature of the individual flagellar filament is critical for this movement to occur.
 The protein structure that makes up the flagellar filament, flagellin, is conserved among all flagellated bacteria.
 Vertebrates seem to have taken advantage of this fact by possessing an immune receptor (TLR5) designed to recognize this conserved protein.

 As in many instances in biology, there are bacteria that do not follow this rule.
 Many bacteria, such as Vibrio, are monoflagellated and have a single flagellum at one pole of the cell.
 Their method of chemotaxis is different.
 Others possess a single flagellum that is kept inside the cell wall.
 These bacteria move by spinning the whole cell, which is shaped like a corkscrew.
+Also lophotrichous flagellated bacteria such as Pseudomonas putida show different swimming modes.

 Signal transduction

-Chemical gradients are sensed through multiple transmembrane receptors, called methyl-accepting chemotaxis proteins (MCPs), which vary in the molecules that they detect.
-Thousands of MCP receptors are known to be encoded across the bacterial kingdom.
+Chemical gradients are sensed through multiple transmembrane receptors, called methyl-accepting chemotaxis proteins (MACPs), which vary in the molecules that they detect.
+Thousands of MACP receptors are known to be encoded across the bacterial kingdom.
 These receptors may bind attractants or repellents directly or indirectly through interaction with proteins of periplasmatic space.
 The signals from these receptors are transmitted across the plasma membrane into the cytosol, where Che proteins are activated.
 The Che proteins alter the tumbling frequency, and alter the receptors.